Jihun-Hwang/LoLRecord-search/README.md

 git clone https://github.com/ajou-RealCoding1-group4-git/LoLRecord-search.git
 ```

 2. Open the project using a Java IDE.
 We have tested with IntelliJ IDEA.
 Java 1.8 is recommended for maximum compatibility with Maven.
+MongoDB is recommended to view the database.
+Please install other dependencies according to ``POM.xml``.

 3. Run the local web server by running the below class.
 ```